sohilamohey/Machine-Learning-Projects/Heart Disease Prediction/Readme.md

 # Heart Disease Prediction
-This code performs the following tasks:
+<b>This code performs the following tasks:

 1. Loads the heart disease dataset and prints the columns.
 2. Splits the dataset into features (X) and target variable (y).